aditya5660/ci-slice-lite/README.md

 $ git clone https://github.com/aditya5660/ci-slice-lite.git
 ```
 * Create database
-Create an empty mySql or MariaDb database (default db name is ci_blox) and a user (default is root/no password).
+Create an empty mySql or MariaDb database (default db name is ci-slice-lite) and a user (default is root/no password).
 Note that the database.php file in app/config contains these configuration settings
 * Import database
-Import database from app/sql/ion_auth.sql
+Import database from app/sql/ci-slice-lite.sql
 * Change database setting app/config/database.php

 * Run your local development server